Financial incentives for photovoltaics: Italy

 The Ministry for Industry issued a decree on 5 August 2005 that provides the legal framework for the system known as "Conto Energia".
 The following incentive tariffs are from the decree of 19 Feb 2007.

 Contract duration 20 years, constant remuneration.

 On March 8, 2011, a government decree has cancelled this regime: new installations from June 1, 2011, will receive lower tariffs.
 The exact amounts will be decided during the month of April 2011.

 Japan

 The former incentive programme run by the Ministry of Economy, Trade and Industry was stopped in 2005.

+New Zealand

+Installations connected to the grid to sell back power must comply with Part 6 of the Electricity Industry Participation Code 2010.
+In 2023 typical feed-in tariffs available from the main retail electricity suppliers ranged from 7c to 17c per kWh (excluding GST) with many companies limiting connection to a maximum of 10 kW of generating capacity.